nfuhs/get-started-elm/README.md

 [http://localhost:8000/Main.elm](http://localhost:8000/Main.elm)

-Open the link and you should see your Elm app diplaying the JSON file with values inside your elm-based client app.
+Open the link and you should see your Elm app displaying the JSON file with values inside your elm-based client app.
 Congrats!

 #### Conclusion

 This blogpost showed you how to decode JSON with Elm and created an little app to consume API calls with it.

+example

 If you're hooked right now I highly recommend reading: